 The Illinois Media School was opened in 1986 to respond to the needs of area radio and television stations for entry-level positions in their industry.
-The Main School is located at 455 Eisenhower Lane South, Suite 200, in Lombard, Illinois.

-The Illinois Media School opened a branch campus in Chicago, Illinois in 2010.
-The Illinois Media School-Chicago Campus is located at 530 S. State Street in Chicago, Illinois.
-The campus includes additional space at our LaSalle Street facility located at 601 S. LaSalle Street.
-The school is equipped with administrative offices, classrooms and radio and TV studios.
-The School is accessible to students via highways and state interchanges, and offers handicapped access.
+The School, located at 8501 W. Higgins Road Suite 450, in Chicago, Illinois is equipped with administrative offices, classrooms, and Radio and TV studios.
+The School is accessible to student via highways, state interchanges, public transportation and offers handicapped access and free parking.